Anson-Zhu/Thumbs-Project/README.md

 15. After training has finished, it's time to export the model: python3 onnx_export.py --model-dir=models/gym
 16. Now, looking in jetson-inference/python/training/classification/models/gym and there should now be something named resnet18.onnx (this is your trained model!)
 17. Exit the docker using Ctl + D
+18. If you don't have one already, click on the nvidia file at the top and create a new folder called "my-recognition".
+19. Drag and drop the "gym" folder with the model inside (resnet18.onnx) and the gym_data folder with all the training, val, and test images.
+Now, you are ready to use the model with the video tutorial.
+Download some images off the internet (of one of the pieces of gym equipment the model was trained on), drag and drop them into my-recognition/gym_data/test and follow along.

 [View a video explanation here](video link)